 Divorce is never an easy decision to make from a personal standpoint, but the process itself can be far more complicated than you ever anticipated in the legal sense.
 Even when you can agree on the main issues that must be addressed in a divorce, there are requirements under the Texas Family Code that many couples may not have considered.
 If you and your spouse are unable to reach a compromise on any issues stemming from the divorce (including child and property issues), then the Court will make a determination.
 Through either scenario, your circumstances can be overwhelmingly complex.

 Fortunately, you can gain peace of mind by retaining our experienced attorneys at The Ramos Law Group, PLLC to shoulder the legal burdens.
 Our team is knowledgeable in Texas divorce laws and proceedings, so we will advocate on your behalf to obtain the best possible outcome.
-Please contact our office today to schedule a consultation with a Pearland divorce lawyer.
+Please contact our office today to schedule a consultation with one of our Pearland divorce lawyers.
 Some information about the divorce process may also help you understand what to expect.

 1. Division of Property: In a community property state like Texas, assets are characterized by what was acquired before and after the parties married.
 Only property the couple receives or otherwise procures during the marriage will be divvied up in divorce.
 The law requires an equitable division of all community real estate and personal property, which may not mean an exact, 50-50 split, but is a just and right division.